rgolder1/aztec/README.md

 - mongodb:

 MongoDB Spring Data demo.
-Requires a running Mongo instance.
+Requires a running Mongo instance for the test.
 See the Unit test for details.

 - social: